Frequently asked questions

 National: It can be adopted across the UK and is available for individual fire and rescue services to consider its implications on their own policies, procedures and training.
 Some of the guidance may not be relevant to all fire and rescue services as this will depend on the range and scope of services the fire authority has agreed will be provided, usually through its risk management plan.

 Operational: National Operational Guidance only applies to working practices at operational incidents.
 It doesn't cover corporate policy guidance, equipment, technical notes or fire safety.
 It describes the activities, hazards and control measures that need to be considered at incidents.
-The control measures describe what should be considered and included in each fire and rescue service's operational policies (strategic actions) and it also includes the actions that should be taken by firefighters and officers at incidents (tactical actions).
+The control measures describe what should be considered and included in each fire and rescue service's operational policies (strategic actions) and it also includes possible actions for firefighters and officers to consider at incidents (tactical actions).
 This informs each service's operational policies, procedures and training, bringing consistency across the UK.

 Guidance: It builds on the legacy of previously adopted guidance and includes the most up-to-date thinking from subject matter experts from both inside and outside of the fire service.
 It has been scrutinised and approved through a rigorous peer-review process.